asillywalk/wp-consent-tools/README.md

-# Wordpress Consent Tools Server & Administration
+# Wordpress Consent Tools Server & Administration for Adretto

-_A backend for the consent-tools library in Wordpress._
+_A backend for the consent-tools library in Wordpress using Adretto._

 ---